wp-plugins/live-comment-preview/readme.txt

 = Why doesn't the comment preview look like the rest of the comments? =

-Most likely because your theme does not use the standard comment HTML used by the Wordpress default theme.
+Most likely because your theme does not use the standard comment HTML used by the WordPress default theme.
 Comments should be wrapped in
 <code>&lt;ol class="commentlist"&gt;&lt;/ol&gt;</code>.

 = Can I supply my own HTML for the comment preview? =